AHASR96/About-Me/README.md

 I am currently developing a **free educational platform for learning the fundamentals of C++**.

-The platform is intended to make core programming concepts accessible through:
+The platform is intended to make core programming concepts easier to understand through:

 - Clear explanations
 - Progressive exercises